International Application-F-1 Visa Transfer

 - Approximately $2,000 for health insurance.

-- Neither spouse nor dependent may accept employment under any circumstances.
+- Neither spouse nor any dependent may accept employment under any circumstances.

 - On the second page of each Affidavit is a space for the financial sponsor's signature stating he/she is accepting financial responsibility for the student.
 If you are unsure what this means, please email the international student advisor for clarification before sending your packet; your application will not be accepted without it.